Want advanced Google Workspace features for your business?

 Use these resources to thrive, wherever you are and however you work, using Google Workspace.

 When people you work with are physically located in different offices, cities, or regions, Google Meet video meetings help bridge gaps.

 Use Meet for face-to-face video calls

-- Minimize audio distractions in meetings—To minimize distractions, mute your audio in meetings when you’re not talking.
-Also, make sure noise cancelation is turned on.
+- Minimize audio distractions in meetings—Mute your audio in meetings when you’re not talking.
+Also, make sure noise cancellation is turned on.
 Learn how to control your audio in meetings.

 - Use captions in meetings—If you're unable to hear the meeting, turn on captions.
 Captions show what’s being said in the meeting as text at bottom of the screen, making meetings more accessible and inclusive.
 Learn how to use captions.

 - Add your location when responding to a meeting invite—Let participants know if you’ll be attending a meeting from a meeting room in the office or joining virtually.
 Knowing where people are joining from helps presenters include all participants in the meeting.
 Learn how to add your location when you respond to invites.

 Share real-time ideas and feedback in video meetings

-- Start a Google Jamboard for group collaboration—A Jamboard is a virtual whiteboard where you can brainstorm live with others.
+- Use Jamboard for group collaboration—A Jamboard is a virtual whiteboard where you can brainstorm live with others.
 Learn how to use a Jamboard in meetings.

-- Use hand raising—Encourage participants to use hand-raising to keep your meeting on track.
-Especially if you’re remote, hand raising lets you cue others that you’d like to speak.
-Hand raising also helps you avoid interrupting a presentation.
+- Use hand raising—Encourage participants to raise their hand to keep your meeting on track.
+Especially if you’re remote, raising your hand cues others that you’d like to speak.
+Hand raising also helps avoid interrupting a presentation.
 Learn how to raise your hand in meetings.

-- Use breakout rooms and polls—Divide a large group into subgroups, or breakout rooms, for project work, or conduct polls to find out how your team feels about an issue.
+- Use breakout rooms and polls—Divide a large group into subgroups (breakout rooms) for project work or conduct polls to find out how your team feels about an issue.
 Learn how to use breakout rooms or conduct polls.

-In Chat, you can create an online space for your project team to work together — anytime, from any location.
+In Google Chat, you can create an online space for your project team to work together—anytime, from any location.
 You can even turn a group chat into a project space.

 Use Chat to: